marcocondrache/bd-project/docs/functional_analysis.md

 _Do we need to store the booked amount?_

 > Transaction in READ_COMMITTED isolation level
 >
 > One table, Carts

 ## Orders

 When the user buys the cart:

 - A new order is created
 - The user has to have a card number
 - The product has to have a sufficient amount
 - The booked amount is more probable to be sellable: that amount is reserved and the order has to be complete in a timeout

 When the user wants to complete the order, it has to check if the real amount has not changed.
-(optimistic lock, use a only-increasing value to save the state of transaction) If it has changed then the "accept the difference or leave it" process starts
+(optimistic lock, use an only-increasing value to save the state of transaction) If it has changed then the "accept the difference or leave it" process starts

 The user can assess the history of the orders, only the finalized orders.
 The cart related to the order will not be shown, only its products.

 ## Shipments

 When the order is completed:

 - A new shipment is created

 The shipment has four states:

 - presa in carico (accepted)
 - spedito (shipped)
 - in consegna (in delivery)